Data integration of non-probability and probability samples with deterministic predictive mean matching: Additional simulations

 and $k$ being chosen by minimising $\widehat{\mathbb{V}\left[\hat{\mu}\right]}$ in each simulation iteration.
 We consider four estimators discussed in the paper: GLM, NN, PMM A ($\hat{y}-\hat{y}$ matching) and PMM B ($\hat{y}-y$ matching).
 The NN and PMM estimators are with fixed $k=5$ and dynamic selection of $k$.

 Table \ref{tab-appendix-sim1} shows the results of the simulation study.
 As regards the first variable ($Y_1$), slight differences are observed between the estimators under consideration.
-The dynamic selection is characterised by a smaller bias and a slightly better RMSE for the NN and PMM A estimator.
-Average $k$ for the NN estimator is large about 25 while for the PMM A is 6 and PMM B around~1.
-This the reason for the lowest value of RMSE for the NN estimator.
+The dynamic selection is characterised by a smaller bias for the NN estimator and a slightly better RMSE for the NN and PMM A estimators, compared to the scenario with fixed $k$.
+Average $k$ for the NN estimator is large, about 27, while for the PMM A it is around 23 and for the PMM B around~1.5.
+For this linear variable, however, the lowest RMSE is achieved by the GLM and PMM B estimators.

-In the case of the highly non-linear variable $Y_2$, both GLM and PMM B estimators are significantly biased, while the NN and PMM A with either dynamic or fixed $k$ is characterised by negligible bias.
+In the case of the highly non-linear variable $Y_2$, both GLM and PMM B estimators are significantly biased, while the NN and PMM A, with either dynamic or fixed $k$, are characterised by negligible bias.
 In addition, PMM A with dynamic selection of $k$ is characterised by a~smaller RMSE.
-Results regarding the average $k$ are almost the same as for $Y_1$ variable.
+The average $k$ values for $Y_2$ are somewhat lower for the NN and PMM A estimators than for $Y_1$.